Sales forecasting in Google Sheets

 Features like the week number provide enough information about the time period, i.e., if an example is from winter or summer, while being general enough to work for any future year.

-Select Revenue as the target feature, and click Next.
+Select Revenue in the Target column.
 The target is what the model will learn to predict.

-Given the inputs and target selected, the wizard recommends automatically to select Tabular regression as Problem type, and selects Tabular as the Recommended snippet.
+Given the inputs and target selected, the wizard automatically recommends Tabular regression as Problem type, and selects Tabular as the Recommended snippet.

 Click on Create, and the wizard will create a model that fits your tabular data.